-As Australia’s wine capital, South Australia is also home to some of the country’s most outstanding bars.
+As Australia’s wine capital, there is an endless list of cool bars in Adelaide.
 While we love a good cellar door, you can’t plan a visit to South Australia without discovering our boutique capital.
 From swanky rooftop bars to cosy cocktail lounges tucked away amid laneways, Adelaide is shaking up classic and creative drops, pouring home grown vino and freshly brewed craft beer for you to enjoy.

 Ready for your night out in Adelaide?
-Curate your own bar crawl through the city with our top 9 bars that should be top of your list.
+Curate your own bar crawl through the city with our top bars that should be at the top of your Adelaide nightlife list.

 1. Pink Moon Saloon

 Inside Adelaide’s most popular laneway Leigh Street, this Japanese architectural style bar is best described as an ‘inner-city oasis’.
 Serving seasonal cocktails, high end tins, a curated wine list – including vintage wines and spirits - this small bar packs a punch for flavours.
 Taking the idea of a ‘small bar’ literally (it’s less than 4 meters wide) Pink Moon Saloons distinct mountain hut façade is as inviting as a warm ski-lodge after a long cold day.
 Despite its size, it’s the perfect stop for an intimate night for two, or a large group for a celebration.